 Note: There may be more recent versions of the patches listed installed on the system.
 If a listed patch is not installed, then determine whether a more recent version is installed before installing the version listed.
-The installer will check for superseding patches.

 The following are operating system patches for HP-UX Itanium: